Sep 6, 2023

+6 September 2023.
 Collateralised loan obligations (CLOs) are a type of securitised product in which CLO managers purchase a portfolio of corporate leveraged loans, funded by CLO bonds sold to investors.
-CLOs are a significant source of capital for leveraged loan borrowers, accounting for 60-70% of the loan investor base.
+CLOs are a significant source of capital for leveraged loan borrowers, accounting for 60-70% of the loan investor base, explains Jeff Boswell, Head of Alternative Credit.

 CLOs are created with an initial 4-5 year reinvestment period; during that time the CLO manager can keep reinvesting principal repayments into new loans for the portfolio.
 Once this period ends, reinvestment constraints tighten significantly, with principal repayments used instead to repay the CLO bonds.

 This loss of CLO purchasing power has negative implications for leveraged loan demand as a whole and potentially forces companies that use this market as a source of finance to find other pockets of liquidity (e.g., high yield or private credit).
-However, we think some segments of both CLO and loan markets should benefit from the trend.
+However, Boswell thinks some segments of both CLO and loan markets should benefit from the trend.

 Secondly, reinvestment constraints are forcing CLO managers to return more cash to their CLO bond investors.
 This should be supportive of valuations of short-maturity CLO bonds, a significant proportion of which still trade at a discount to par.

-So while funding conditions have become more difficult for the corporate borrowers underlying the CLO and leveraged loan markets, we think there are strong technical factors supporting the shorter end of each market.
-This creates opportunities for managers with access to these more specialised areas of the global credit market.
+Boswell concludes: “While funding conditions have become more difficult for the corporate borrowers underlying the CLO and leveraged loan markets, we think there are strong technical factors supporting the shorter end of each market.”